people-who-code/footbot/README.md

-# halamadridbot
+# footbot
-a twitter bot that retweets or post content about real madrid
+a twitter bot that post football updates